 And I'm going to be coming out with InvestingHeplDesk.com, absolutely free and it's just going to have frequently asked questions out there, answered in video format.
-We’ll basically have the question that many people ask me time and time again and that way it's just easier for me to reference those.
+We’ll have the question that many people ask me time and time again and that way it's just easier for me to reference those.

-That'll be coming out later once I finish off one or two more main modules and sections which will be i think it's the butterflies sections that we have remaining.
+That'll be coming out later once I finish off one or two more main modules and sections which will be I think it's the butterflies sections that we have remaining.

 Today’s Market Conditions

-In either case, what happens is if you have a market direction first off, overall, I look at it and say the market's overall been heading higher.
+In either case, what happens is if you have a market direction first off; overall, I look at it and say the market's overall been heading higher.
 However, now, I look at where is the risk.
 The risk is actually to the upside.

 What do I mean by that?
-I mean that there's little room for me to make money to the upside because if it hits this line, it's going to be very tough to go past the line of 2130 in the S&P. So I also looked at the next line, where it's really approaching which is 2100, that's another line of resistance.
+I say that there's little room for me to make money to the upside because if it hits this line, it's going to be very tough to go past the line of 2130 in the S&P. So I also looked at the next line, where it's approaching which is 2100, that's another line of resistance.

-So all of this think about it as I'm stretching this out and slowing it down to a one mile per hour for you.
+Think about it as I'm stretching this out and slowing it down to a one mile per hour for you.
 Here on the QQQ now looking at this upward trend line right here and I see that the QQQs also sold off.
 So why is that?

 I look at CMG that got major selloff also from the earnings helps push the market lower.